AntonyZhuang/klotski/README.md

 Disclaimer:
 1. This is a game that needs to be compiled on De1-Soc board using nios II processor.
+You will need to connect your DE1-soc Board with a PS2keyboard and a speaker to fully enjoy our game!
-2. This project is developed by Antony Weihong Zhuang(me) and Yahe Zhang.
+3. This project is developed by Antony Weihong Zhuang(me) and Yahe Zhang.

 Commercial use prohibited.
 Plagiarism is not allowed.
 All rights are reserved.